Loquen/checkers/README.md

   - White to play first.
   - Peóns move diagonally forward.
-  - If there is an opponent diagonally in front of your peóns you can jump it if the following diagonal square is free.
+  - If there is an opponent diagonally in front of your peón you can capture with a jump if the following diagonal square is free.
-  - If your peón gets to the far side of the board, peón becomes a king (can move backwards).
+  - If your peón gets to the far side of the board it becomes a king (can move backwards).
-  - Game is won when one side captures all the opponent's peón.
+  - Game is won when one side captures all the opponent's peóns or the other side is unable to move.

 ## Next Steps: Planned future enhancements (icebox items):
   - Implement Computer AI